 You can launch an SSH Session right from CLion.
-By running commands in a dedicated SSH terminal, you can access data on %destination_environment% via an SSH tunnel, mainly upload and download files.
+By running commands in a dedicated SSH terminal, you can access data on a remote Web server via an SSH tunnel, mainly upload and download files.

 Prepare to work in the SSH Terminal

-Make sure an SSH server is available in the destination environment: %destination_environment%.
+Make sure an SSH server is available in the destination environment: a remote Web server.